AI Tools for Content Creators: Work Smarter, Not Harder

 2. Surfer SEO

-What it does: Analyzes top-ranking pages for a keyword and gives on-page recommendations for structure, keywords, content length, and headings to boost search performance.
+What it does: Analyzes top-ranking pages for a keyword and provides on-page recommendations for structure, keywords, content length, and headings to improve search performance.

 - When to use it: Before writing an article or when optimizing an existing post to increase organic traffic.